[Original interview published in February 2014. “What are you working on next?” has been updated as of February 20, 2018]

 In the three years (gasp!) since then, my real job cut into my writing passion to the extent that I couldn’t put one chapter together, let alone an entire novel.
 I’m so happy to share that I made the bold step to leave that job and restore my life to a healthier balance of work and real life.
 I’m sure many of you can relate!
 But during that time I never stopped my daily journaling, and writing down notes about book ideas.
 One character in particular from the Rhode Island Romance

 Next, I’ll be introducing my Montana Romance series.
 I live in Montana, you know.
 And the first story in the series is sure to please both fans of the very steamy Room 1208 and the more subdued but no less sexy Rhode Island romance series.
-Hold onto your hats!
-The first book should hit the shelves in June 2018.
+Hold on to your hats!
+The first book should hit the shelves in late fall / early winter 2018.

 Q: Who are your favorite authors?